JaimeMagiera/oct/automated-testing.md

 It's possible to completely automate the process of installing OpenShift/OKD on vSphere with User Provisioned Infrastructure by chaining together the various functions of oct via a wrapper script.

+## Steps

+1. Deploy the DNS, DHCP, and load balancer infrastructure outlined in the Prerequisites section.
+2. Create an install-config.yaml.template file based on the format outlined in the section [Sample install-config.yaml file for VMware vSphere](https://docs.okd.io/latest/installing/installing_vsphere/installing-vsphere.html#installation-vsphere-config-yaml_installing-vsphere) of the OKD docs.
+Do not add a pull secret.
+The script will query you for one or it will insert a default one if you use the -- flag.
+3. Create a wrapper script that:
+* Downloads the oc and openshift-installer binaries for your desired release version
+* Generates and modifies the ignition files appropriately
+* Builds the cluster nodes
+* Triggers installation process.

 ## Prerequisites

 ### DNS